alfierushby/markdown-cv/index.md

 `2018 May - 2019 January`
 __STEM VEX Robotics Competition__, *Software Engineer*. <br>
-\-Responsible for the software to drive a purpose built robot.<br>
+\- Responsible for the software to drive a purpose built robot.<br>
 \- I learnt how to interface various signals on a raspberry pi, and
 \- was frequently taking feedback from the hardware designer and users.